What is the UBC Science Joint Occupational Health and Safety Committee?

 - Workplace Hazardous Materials Information System Training

-- Workplace Violence Prevention Training [Mandatory for all Workers]
+- Workplace Violence Prevention Training [Mandatory for all Employees]

-- Privacy and Information Security Fundamentals Training [Mandatory for all Workers]
+- Privacy and Information Security Fundamentals Training [Mandatory for all Employees]

-- Active Shooter Preparedness Workshop [Mandatory for all Workers]
+- Active Shooter Preparedness Workshop [Mandatory for all Employees]

 Safeguarding Science Online

 - UBC Privacy Matters

 Best Practices for Working Offsite

 It's important to have a field safety plan that considers the following when you're working offsite.